-As of December 31, 2023 and 2022, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$40 million and \$32.8 million, respectively.
-For the year ended December 31, 2023 and 2022, the Trust recorded deferred tax expense (benefit) of approximately \$7.2 million and (\$19.5) million, respectively, which is included in in net investment income (loss) in the consolidated special-purpose statements of changes in net claimants' equity.
+As of December 31, 2024 and 2023, the Trust has recorded a net deferred tax liability from net unrealized gains on investment securities of approximately \$43.2 million and \$40 million, respectively.
+For the year ended December 31, 2024 and 2023, the Trust recorded deferred tax expense of approximately \$3.1 million and \$7.2 million, respectively, which is included in in net investment income (loss) in the consolidated special-purpose statements of changes in net claimants' equity.

-As of December 31, 2023 and 2022, the Trust had a net income tax receivable (payable) of approximately (\$199,000) and \$589,000, respectively.
-The Trust made cash payments for income taxes of approximately \$4.9 million and \$5 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2024 and 2023, the Trust had a net income tax payable of approximately \$502,000 and \$199,000, respectively, which is included in accrued expenses on the consolidated special-purpose statements of net claimants' equity.
+The Trust made cash payments for income taxes of approximately \$8.5 million and \$4.9 million for the years ended December 31, 2024 and 2023, respectively.

-Notes to Consolidated Special-Purpose Financial Statements December 31, 2023 and 2022
+Notes to Consolidated Special-Purpose Financial Statements December 31, 2024 and 2023